youzunzhi/supervised_dispnet/README.md

 ### What has been done

-* Training has been tested on KITTI and NYU DEPTH V2.
+* Training has been tested on KITTI and NYU Depth v2.
 * As for the multiscale loss, the loss weight is divided by `2.3` when downscaling instead of `2`.
 This is the results of empiric experiments, so the optimal value is clearly not carefully determined.

 ## Preparing training data